sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 You will need java to proceed.
 If you do not have it, go [here](java.com) and press the big red install button in the middle of the page.

-Aliview is a sequence viewer with a bunch of builtin tools, including alignment tools.
+Aliview is a sequence viewer with a bunch of built-in tools, including alignment tools.
 We will use Aliview to see what a typical dataset looks like coming out of the illumina sequencing machine and what it means, visually, to align the sequences.
 Click [here](http://www.ormbunkar.se/aliview/) and go to download the stable version for your OS.
 Next, download a neat dataset I have for you from [here](https://drive.google.com/open?id=1iIzDwKm2k_VOnen0BRwtZ9Jlf81h3t5g).
 Launch aliview, click file->open file->PC64_V48_small_reconstructed_seqs.fasta.
 Scroll to the right and notice the mess that begins to form as you scroll.
 These sequences are sourced from the same gene and have gone through many steps, so the differences between them are quite likely to be real.
 Click align in the upper left corner and click realign everything.
 Now scroll forward and observe the gaps that have been inserted by the aligner.

 These sequences are actually from HIV-1 glycoprotein envelopes from a person with broadly neutralizing antibodies against HIV-1(sequenced with PacBio).
-An effective HIV-1 vaccine should evoke the production of broadly neutralizing antibodies, so it is important to study the structure of the envelop that caused these antibodies to develop in individuals.
+An effective HIV-1 vaccine should evoke the production of broadly neutralizing antibodies, so it is important to study the structure of the envelope that caused these antibodies to develop in individuals.
 The steps leading up to the data you downloaded allowed us to reveal a few specific strains.
 Now that we have them aligned, we can start asking questions about the differences between them and their evolution(which is important to figuring out how to counteract them).
 If you want to go into the nitty-gritty biology behind these sequences, go [here](https://www.cell.com/immunity/pdf/S1074-7613(17)30479-X.pdf).
 I will make a reconstruction of the evolutionary relationship for you to look at.

 The SNP differences are obvious, but you will notice that there are weirder differences - like the >100 bp gaps formed in the middle.
 The truth is that I do not know why those are there!
 Those can be